Griatch/twiddler-configs/README.md

 ![delentimage](img/delent.png)

-This is my personal keyboard layout, named after the Del and Ent keys being next to each other in it (had to pick something...).
-I made this by starting from the Default config (so *not* from TabSpace) and changing the letter to match how commonly they appear in English; the config then grew from there.
+This is my personal keyboard layout, named after the Del and Ent keys being next to each other (had to pick something ...).
+I made this by reshuffling the letters of the default config by order of frequency in English (so *not* from TabSpace).
+The config then grew from there.

 While I'm both a Unix user and a programmer, my main use of the Twiddler is for writing text when on the move (usually "blindly", with the phone tucked away in a pocket).
-So this layout does not have much focus on programming/terminal use like the TabSpace layout.
+So this layout does not have much focus on programming/terminal use - contrary to the other layouts the Tab key is pretty well tucked away, for example.

 I also have rather short fingers which influenced where various common keys ended up and which types of finger-combinations are allowed.
-It's a work in progress.
+This tended to make for a pretty clean presentation which helps me remember it visually.
+Nevertheless it's of course a work in progress.

 ## Cheat-sheet template

 ![defaultimage](img/template.png)

 I've made an SVG template for presenting your own Twiddler config in a nicer way.
 All the cheat sheets were created with it.
-It's meant to become a little folder you can fold once or twice for easy reference.
+It's meant to be printed on one side of a paper you then fold once or twice to carry with you for easy reference.

 The template was created in the free program [Inkscape](https://inkscape.org/en/) and is released under BSD so use